ArctosDB/documentation-wiki/_documentation/container.markdown

 1. Claim a barcode series in the [Barcode Series Spreadsheet](https://docs.google.com/spreadsheets/d/1Rmj7NCudfdpo2DWwMHZk4FOYM-_anrElznYnjK4nWtY/edit#gid=0)
 2. Purchase or print labels.
-3. Create the corresponding containers as some type of “label” container in Arctos using the Create Container Series app.
+3. Create the corresponding containers as some type of "label" container in Arctos using the Create Container Series app.

 ### Using

-1. Change some labels to an appropriate usable container type (one not containing “label”) with the Label&gt;Container app.
+1. Change some labels to an appropriate usable container type (one not containing "label") with the Label&gt;Container app.
 Mark them appropriately; see [Field Procedures](#field)for one idea.
 2. If the barcodes are meant to directly hold specimen parts (*e.g.*, if they are nunc tubes or tags), install the part into the container